1. Consider Redesigning Your Website

 3. Use Automated Emails

-The past few academic years have been some of the hardest ever for administrators, teachers, students, and parents alike.
-Many school professionals are still dealing with major burnout.
+The past few academic years have been some of the hardest for administrators, teachers, students, and parents.
+Many school professionals are still dealing with significant burnout.
 Email workflows are a wonderful place to start if you want to improve your email marketing approach while saving time.

-Automated emails are also referred to as "email drip campaigns" or "email workflows" and should be considered as part of a school's content marketing strategy.
-These automated email are automatically sent based on a subscriber's contact information, preference, or behavior.
-For example, an automated email workflow can be triggered by a contact submitting an inquiry form, but it can also be initiated by a student’s enrollment year or the parents persona.
+Automated emails are called “email drip campaigns” or “email workflows” and should be considered part of a school’s content marketing strategy.
+These automated emails are automatically sent based on a subscriber’s contact information, preference, or behavior.
+For example, a contact submitting an inquiry form can trigger an automated email workflow.
+Still, it can also be initiated by a student’s enrollment year or the parents' persona.